-- A. Effective the beginning of the pay period that includes July 9, 2018, the salary control rate for unit classifications will be increased by 2.0%.
-Unit members will have their salaries increased by 2.0% up to the maximum control rate. - B. Effective the beginning of the first full pay period of July 2019, the salary control rate for unit classifications will be increased by 2.25%.
-Unit members will have their salaries increased by 2.25% up to the maximum control rate. - C. Anti-Compaction Pay When the maximum salary for a classification covered under this MOU is less than ten percent (10%) above the maximum salary of a subordinate classification, the Assistant City Manager (City Attorney and City Clerk, when applicable) may grant anti-compaction pay in an amount that will establish a ten percent (10%) differential.
-The decision to grant anti-compaction pay is discretionary and not subject to the filing of a grievance.
+- A. Effective the date the City Council approves this MOU, the salary control rate for unit classifications will be increased by 3.00%.
+Unit members will have their salaries increased by 3.00% up to the maximum control rate. - B. Effective the pay period that includes January 1, 2024, the salary control rate for unit classifications will be increased by 1.00%.
+Unit members will have their salaries increased by 1.00% up to the maximum control rate. - C. Effective the date the pay period that includes July 1, 2024, the salary control rate for unit classifications will be increased by 3.50%.
+Unit members will have their salaries increased by 3.50% up to the maximum control rate. - D. Effective the date the pay period that includes July 1, 2025, the salary control rate for unit classifications will be increased by 3.00%.
+Unit members will have their salaries increased by 3.00% up to the maximum control rate. - E. Effective the date the pay period that includes July 1, 2026, the salary control rate for unit classifications will be increased by 2.75%.
+Unit members will have their salaries increased by 2.75% up to the maximum control rate. - F. Anti-Compaction Pay When the maximum salary for a classification covered under this MOU is less than ten percent (10%) above the maximum salary of a subordinate classification, the Assistant City Manager (City Attorney and City Clerk, when applicable) may grant anti-compaction pay in an amount that will establish a ten percent (10%) differential.
+The decision to grant anti- compaction pay is discretionary and not subject to the filing of a grievance.